PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passed, 15 conversion errors, 17 timeouts, 1 accuracy failure, and 16 missing
 reports.
 Median and maximum durations were 17.248 and 120.662 seconds.

+`conv_tasnet.onnx` remains an active missing-report model with the normalized reason `invalid_onnx_scatterelements_rank_mismatch_4_6`.
+Its terminal `/decoder/ScatterElements` receives FLOAT data and updates shaped `[256,2,2,10]`, but the constant indices are shaped `[2,1,256,2,2,10]`.
+ONNX requires data, indices, and updates to have the same rank, so ONNX Runtime rejects the original model at execution even though the structural checker accepts it.
+The direct artifact retains the incompatible scatter and LiteRT aborts during invocation.
+Squeezing or selecting either leading indices dimension would choose unrecorded source semantics, and no valid ONNX result exists to prove the `1e-1` accuracy ceiling, so the converter does not fabricate a rank repair.

 `dequantize_linear.onnx` remains an active non-pass with the normalized reason `onnxruntime_qdq_fusion_and_float_conv_decode_amplification`.
 Its input QuantizeLinear uses an equivalent signed internal representation and the